Rdiff-backup: Restoration of files or directories

-Simpler (but not always correctly, as the file permissions might not be properly restored), the most recent backup can also be restored by copying a back-upped file or directory with cp -a or rsync -a.
+Simpler (but not always correctly, as the file permissions might not be properly restored), the most recent backup can also be restored by copying a backed-up file or directory with cp -a or rsync -a.
 A deleted file – recognizable by the suffix snapshot.gz – can also be restored by retrieving it in the rdiff-backup-data/increments directory, copying it to the source directory, and unpacking with gzip.